 |

-the proper equipment is required to race.
-Safety for
+As with any sport, the proper equipment is required to race.

-track is also a racer's responsibility.
+others on the track is also a racer's responsibility.

 |